cford100/Homework-Week-3-BootJSJQ/README.md

 2. The hide box buttons hide the corresponding box
 3. The hide all button hides all boxes
 4. The reset button changes the colors back to the default
-5. The show all button shows all boxes# Homework-Week-3-BootJSJQ
+5. The show all button shows all boxes